Skip to main content

 Associate Vice Chair for Clinical Informatics, Department of Medicine

-Associate Professor, Medicine (General Internal Medicine), Preventative Medicine (Health and Biomedical Informatics)
+Associate Professor, Medicine (General Internal Medicine)Preventive Medicine (Biostatistics and Informatics)

 Profile